vbaillet/Hydra/README.md

 file for the `sample1.pos.bam` input file listed in the config file:

     python scripts/extract_discordants.py -c config.hydra.txt -d <sample_name>

+This is sample-by-sample procedure.
+Alternatively, run `extract_all_discordants.sh` with the following syntax, using one thread per sample.
+Note- TODO: edit how `extract_discordants.py` is invoked in `extract_all_discordants.sh`

+    bash scripts/extract_all_discordants.sh <config.hydra.txt> <Nb of threads>

 ###3.
 Run HydraRouter